TzlilOvadia/Panorama-Registration-Stitching/README.md

 ## Getting Started
 ## Setup project's environment:

-### step 1
-clone the project into your computer
+1. clone the project into your computer

-### step 2:
-make sure packages are installed using requirements.txt
+2. make sure packages are installed using 'requirements.txt'

 ## Create Panoramic image using the test videos:
 In order to test the algorithm's performance, and observe its result,